Kanchi-Nihitha/Adder-Website/README.md

 # Adder-Website
-#This is my personnel website that i have created by taking some scenerios around me it's like an experiment with my skill regarding web development
+#This is my personnel website that i have created by taking some scenerios around me it's like an experimenting with my skill regarding web development